 This isn’t a truth about law school admissions per se, but it’s a truth about how you should approach it if you want to get the best results.
 Let me clarify this advice: I don’t think anyone should ever approach law school admission with the mindset “I am going to law school next year.”

-Here’s what to do instead: If you know you have a strong interest in going to law school do a ton of research on what school options would be acceptable to you.
+Here’s what to do instead: If you know you have a keen interest in going to law school do a ton of research on what school options would be acceptable to you.
 Then, if you are still interested, commit to doing your very best on the LSAT.
 It may take one or even two retakes.
 That’s just the nature of the game right now.

 Throughout that process, evaluate whether you have the numbers to get into the right school at the right price.
-If you can’t hit your range of acceptable options, you are generally better off not going, period.
+If you can’t hit your range of acceptable options, you are frequently better off not going, period.

-At no point until you put down your seat deposit should you feel unable to walk away.
+At no point, until you put down your seat deposit, should you feel unable to walk away.
 Even after that.
 I know a guy who bailed out on Northwestern Law during his orientation!
-He’s now happily studying the brain working towards a neuroscience PHD.
+He’s now happily studying the brain working towards a neuroscience Ph.D.
 Think of him if you are ever feeling trapped.

 I’m not going to mince words here: It is bleak in the legal job market.
-Barely half of all 2012 students had full time jobs that required a J.D. nine months out from graduation (ABA Journal).
-Even though their is evidence that long term, J.D. holders significantly outperform those holding only a bachelor’s degree (get a taste of the debate over that here), law can be a serious struggle, especially at the outset of one’s career.
+Barely half of all 2012 students had full-time jobs that required a J.D. nine months out from graduation (ABA Journal).
+Even though there is evidence that long-term, J.D. holders significantly outperform those holding only a bachelor’s degree (get a taste of the debate over that here), being a lawyer can be a serious struggle, especially at the outset of one’s career.
 That’s in large part because it’s highly competitive and starting salaries follow a bimodal distribution.

-I apologize if this information is old hat, but I know it was sometime into my own path towards law school before I became aware of it.
+I apologize if this information is old hat, but I know it was some time into my own path towards law school before I became aware of it.
 Knowing it may help sharpen your thinking about whether this is the career for you.
 Considerably older and wiser heads than me say that law as a path to comfortable upper-middle-class security has always been exaggerated.
-Now, what remains of the myth is totally eviscerated.
+Now, what remains of the myth is eviscerated.

 Our other advice: seek other advice.
 If you are new to the process, read a lot of the news coverage on changes in the legal field recently.
 The Wall Street Journal and the Times have been particularly active covering the legal beat.

 One last thing: we are always here to help.
-Ask us your admissions and LSAT prep questions in the comments below and we will be happy to answer.
+Ask us your admissions and LSAT prep questions in the comments below, and we will be happy to answer.
 Best of luck with the process and keep in touch.